CNES: UFO Archive

 In December 2006, CNES announced that it would publish its UFO archive online by late January or mid-February.
 Most of the 6,000 reports have been filed by the public and airline professionals.
 Jacques Arnould, an official for the French Space Agency, said that the data had accumulated over a 30-year period and that UFO sightings were often reported to the Gendarmerie.

 In the last two decades of the 20th century, France was the only country whose government paid UFO investigators, employed by CNES's UFO section GEPAN, later known as SEPRA and now as GEIPAN.

 On March 22, 2007, CNES released its UFO files to the public through its website.
 The 100,000 pages of witness testimony, photographs, film footage, and audiotapes are an accumulation of over 1,600 sightings since 1954 and will include all future UFO reports obtained by the agency, through its GEIPAN unit.

+Governance structure

+The CNES is headed by a president or CEO, a COO and a deputy CEO.
+The following is a list of presidents of CNES from its inception to the current day.